 Avoid Tick Bites and Remove an Embedded Tick

-Edited by Lor777, Charmed, Anonymous, Rose B and 21 others
+Edited by Lor777, Charmed, Rose B, Debbie and 19 others

 Ticks are small parasites related to spiders that embed themselves in the skin of humans and other animals, including household pets.
 Although tick bites are rarely harmful, ticks may transmit serious diseases such as Rocky Mountain spotted fever and Lyme disease.

 Ticks are common in all outdoor areas of the United States, and may be passed to people via their pets.
 Ticks often become lodge in the scalp, nape of the neck, ankles, genital area or skin folds.
 They should be removed promptly and completely from people and household pets.

 Tick bites often go unnoticed.
 Although small, ticks embedded in the skin are usually visible.
 Tick bites are characterized by itching; a small, hard lump on the skin; and redness surround the bite.